 Pupils are assessed at the beginning and throughout each school year to ensure progress is tracked carefully.
-Information is carefully analysed and this can assist with the early identification of pupils with SEND who may not be making the progress we would expect.
+Information is carefully analysed and this can assist with the early identification of pupils with SEND who may not be making the age-related progress we would expect.
 Pupils who are making significantly less than expected progress, given their age and individual circumstances, are deemed to be at risk of having SEN and are usually placed upon a 'List of Concern.'
 This lack of progress can be in areas other than attainment.
 The school would look to put suitable measures in at this stage to raise attainment.
 If their progress continues to be significantly slower than that of their peers (from the same baseline); fails to match the child's previous rate of progress; fails to reduce the attainment gap between them and their peers or where the attainment gap increases despite Wave 1 (class) intervention, they will be placed on the SEN register at SEN Support following consultation with parents.

-Methods of assessment include: staff observations, Cognition and Learning Team visits, standardised tests, School Performance Analysis and Herts for Learning data, as well as ongoing class assessments
+Methods of assessment include: staff observations, Cognition and Learning Team visits, Educations phycologist visits/ discussions, Occupational Therapy visits/discussions, Speech and language therapist visits/discussions, Speech and Language Link assessments, standardised tests, School Performance Analysis and Herts for Learning data, as well as ongoing class assessments